danisan918/portfolio/README.md

 In this repository, you can see my projects as a Data Analyst.

-Here you can find my CV.
+Here you can find my [CV](https://github.com/danisan918/portfolio/blob/main/CV%20DATA%20ANALYST.pdf.)

 Thank you for stopping by.